-Breakfast is available.
+Breakfast is included in the room price.
 In the town Selfoss, 8 km (5 mi) away, guests can find a selection of restaurants and diners.
-There is furthermore a restaurant at Vatnsholt B&B, 10 km (6 mi) away.
+Also there is a restaurant at Vatnsholt B&B, 10 km (6 mi) away.

 Service and recreation

 Northern Lights at your doorstep!

-Iceland is one of the best places in the world to see the Northen Lights.
+Iceland is one of the best places in the world to see the Northern Lights.
 On clear, crisp winter nights in Iceland, you can experience the Aurora dancing magically across the sky.
 Seeing the Northern Lights would be the cherry on top on top of your winter trip in Iceland.
-You can maximise your chances of seeing the Northern Lights by staying at a Northern Lights friendly accommodation.
+You can maximize your chances of seeing the Northern Lights by staying at a Northern Lights friendly accommodation.
 Being Northern Lights friendly means they offer some extra services in regards to the Northern Lights.
-We let you know the chances of seeing the Northern Lights in the everning.
+We let you know the chances of seeing the Northern Lights in the evening.
 We also recommend a late-night dip in our hot tub and sauna while enjoying the magical display.

 Panoramic vistas and beautiful mountain views